Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Washington and its opponents have gone over the current 38-point total in 10 of 16 games this season.
+- Washington and its opponents have combined to put up more than 37.5 points in 10 of 16 games this season.

-- New York's games have gone over 38 points in nine of 16 chances this season.

-- The two teams combine to score 35.3 points per game, 2.7 less than the total in this contest.
+- The combined points per game average of the two teams, 35.3, is 2.2 points fewer than Sunday's over/under.

-- The 51.3 points per game these two squads have allowed their opponents to score this season are 13.3 more than the 38 total in this contest.
+- The 51.3 points per game these two squads have allowed to opponents this season are 13.8 more than the 37.5 total in this contest.

-- The average total in Football Team games this season is 46.2, 8.2 points more than Sunday's over/under of 38.

-- The 38-point over/under for this game is 6.8 points below the 44.8 points per game average total in Giants games this season.

 Washington stats and trends

-- In games that Washington churns out more than 356.7 yards, the team is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall when the team piles up over 356.7 yards.

 - The Football Team have turned the ball over two more times (24 total) than the Giants have forced a turnover (22) this season.